Kamaladevi Chattopadhyay: Marriage to Harindranath

 Harin and Kamaladevi stayed together to pursue common dreams, which wouldn't have been possible otherwise, and in spite of many difficulties, they were able to work together, to produce plays and skits.

 Later she also acted in a few films, in an era when acting was considered unsuitable for women from respectable families.
-In her first stint, she acted in two silent films, including the first silent film of Kannada film industry, Mricchakatika (Vasantsena) (1931), based on the famous play by Shudraka, also starring Yenakshi Rama Rao, and directed by pioneering Kannada director, Mohan Dayaram Bhavnani.
+In her first stint, she acted in two silent films, including the first silent film of Kannada film industry, Vasantsena (1930), based on the famous play by Shudraka, also starring Enakshi Rama Rao, and directed by pioneering director, Mohan Bhavnani.
 In her second stint in films she acted in a 1943 Hindi film, Tansen, also starring K. L. Saigal and Khursheed, followed by Shankar Parvati (1943), and Dhanna Bhagat (1945).

 Move to London

 Shortly after their marriage, Harin left for London, on his first trip abroad, and a few months later Kamaladevi joined him, where she joined Bedford College, University of London, and later she received a diploma in Sociology.